Planck35/planck35.github.io/_posts/2020-02-04-overloaded-operations-and-conversions.md

 Except for the overloaded function-call operator, `operator()`, an overloaded operator may not have default arguments.

 If an operator function is a member function, the first(left-hand) operand is bound to the implicit `this` pointer.
 Because the first operand is implicity bound to `this`, a member operator function has one less(explicit) parameter than the operator has operands.

+An operator function must either be a member of a class or have at least one parameter of class type.
+{% highlight cpp %}
+// error: cannot redefine the built-in operator for ints int operator+(int, int);
+{% endhighlight %}